ng-Classic/ng-classic/aio/content/guide/upgrade-performance.md

 </code-example>

-#### Specifying a factory for the Angular Classicmodule
+#### Specifying a factory for the Angular Classic module

-As mentioned earlier, `downgradeModule()` needs to know how to instantiate the Angular Classicmodule.
+As mentioned earlier, `downgradeModule()` needs to know how to instantiate the Angular Classic module.
 It needs a recipe.
-You define that recipe by providing a factory function that can create an instance of the Angular Classicmodule.
+You define that recipe by providing a factory function that can create an instance of the Angular Classic module.
 `downgradeModule()` accepts two types of factory functions:

 *   `NgModuleFactory`